Download a FREE E-Book with 20 Easy Weeknight Dinners

 This site may contain affiliate links.
 Please read my disclosure policy.

-These Flourless Peanut Butter Brownies bring salty peanut butter and rich chocolate together in a decadent fudgy treat.
+Flourless Peanut Butter Brownies are the perfect sweet and salty dessert.
+Mix salty peanut butter and rich chocolate together to make a decadent flourless treat.
 They have that perfect crackled top with a rich center and an extra swirl of peanut butter on top.

 Above view of swirled chocolate peanut butter brownies stacked up